gojek/courier-android/CONTRIBUTION.md

 It is licensed using the [MIT License][2].
 We appreciate pull requests; here are our guidelines:

 1. [File an issue][3]
     (if there isn't one already).
 If your patch is going to be large it might be a good idea to get the discussion started early.
 We are happy to discuss it in a new issue beforehand, and you can always email
     <foss+tech@go-jek.com> about future work.

+2. Please also make sure your code compiles by running `./gradlew assembleDebug`

+3. If you want to test locally you can publish artifacts locally using `./scripts/publishMavenLocal.sh`

-2. DO follow our coding style (as described below).
+4. DO follow our coding style (as described below).

-3. DO run spotlessApply task (`./gradlew spotlessApply`) before submitting a pull request
+5. DO run spotlessApply task (`./gradlew spotlessApply`) before submitting a pull request

-4. DO include tests when adding new features.
+6. DO include tests when adding new features.
 When fixing bugs, start with adding a test that highlights how the current behavior is broken.

-5. We use the [binary-compatibility-validator plugin][] for tracking the binary compatibility of the APIs we ship.
+7. We use the [binary-compatibility-validator plugin][9] for tracking the binary compatibility of the APIs we ship.
 If your change implies changes to any public API, run `./gradlew apiDump` to generate the updated API dumps and commit those changes.

-5. We ask that you squash all the commits together before pushing and that your commit message references the bug.
+8. We ask that you squash all the commits together before pushing and that your commit message references the bug.

-6. DON'T surprise us with big pull requests.
+9. DON'T surprise us with big pull requests.
 Instead, file an issue and start a discussion so we can agree on a direction before you invest a large amount of time.

 ## Coding Style